-Regarding footwear, students must wear navy (not bright blue), black, gray, brown or white shoes, whether this includes Chapel shoes (dressier) or athletic shoes.
+Regarding footwear, students must wear navy (not bright blue), black, brown or white shoes, whether this includes Chapel shoes (dressier) or athletic shoes.
 Many shoe styles include small portions of color, but there are ample options that meet our criteria.
-Please see picture attachment for samples of correct and non-correct footwear.
+Please see picture attachment for samples of correct and incorrect footwear.
 (We make exceptions for medical needs.)

 Inside the school, students may only wear uniform code garments and accessories.
 Chilly classrooms may require students to wear an ACA fleece jacket, ACA sweater, or ACA sweatshirt.
-Coats and other outer wear may be that of a student's choice but must be removed indoors, without exception.
+Coats and other outerwear may be that of a student's choice but must be removed indoors.
+Sweatshirts may not be worn on Chapel Day.
 If you opt for your child(ren) to wear a facial covering, ensure that those are neutral in color per ACA standards (e.g. navy, black, white, gray, no bright colors, etc.)